 In Thailand today, there are several organizations and schools that occupy themselves with offering training courses, work-experience and creating employment options for blind or visually impaired people, apart from other activities, such as teaching them day-to-day skills, supporting them with academic careers, and other education and support.

 Although there are no reliable statistics about the actual number of blind people offering Thai Massage sessions, it’s thought that currently more than 1,000 blind massage therapists work in Thailand.
-By the way, to put things into perspective, you will encounter “blind massage” treatment (and training) offerings in other Southeast Asian countries also.
+By the way, to put things into perspective, you will also encounter “blind massage” treatment (and training) offerings in other Southeast Asian countries.

 Blind Massage Treatment Shops